The Safest and Most Dangerous Places in San Cristobal, NM: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in San Cristobal is $1,212 per year, which is $747 more than the national average and $377 more than New Mexico's state average.
-Below we compare cities similar to San Cristobal:
+The overall cost of crime per resident in San Cristobal is $1,212 per year, which is $747 more than the national average and $377 more than New Mexico's state average.
+The comparison below uses cities similar to San Cristobal:

 • In Taos, NM, crime costs $1,410 per person, which is $198 more than in San Cristobal.